By Prashansa Khandelwal

 No mosquito net.
 No books, nothing.
 You must be prepared to live your life in a tiny 15 x 10 feet cell.
 You should learn to be quiet & be respectful to jail authorities however they behave with you.

-There is a gang influence in prison & usually the gang leaders belong to privileged group.
+There is a gang influence in prison & usually, the gang leaders belong to the privileged group.

 Financial Jails are jails where politicians normally go when they get caught.

 Food is served in jail plates, you can pay the cook (it’s like 10k) and get food from any restaurant.
 Beds have cushions and even pillows.
 It’s a Vacation Home (wonder why Vijay Mallya is running?)

 Another answer that spoke of Indian jails in great detail wrote-

 “In one of my school days, a senior student (with whom I had a close relationship) had kidnapped a fellow classmate of his for money.
 After his jail period, he spoke to me about his ordeal in jail.
 He was given a single blanket to sleep in and to wear it over himself.”